salab3rt/C6500-PNG2JPG/README.md

 ### Purpose

 This script addresses a real-world problem where urine sediment microscope images need to be stored for over a year.
 Each image is typically ~1MB in size, but the laboratory infrastructure automatically deletes them after 5 days.
 The script reduces disk usage by downscaling and converting these images to JPG format, shrinking each file to only ~50KB while maintaining excellent quality.
 This allows for long-term storage without space constraints.

+Additionally, the user can compile the script into a standalone executable using **auto-py-to-exe**, making it easier to distribute and run on systems without requiring a Python installation.

 This script monitors a specified folder for new `.png` files.
 When a new file is detected, it performs the following actions:
 - Downscales the image to half its original size.